 A credit union, in the United States, is a co-op arrangement among members.
 Those members with money make deposits.
 Those members who need money take out loans.

 The spread between the interest paid to members with savings and the interest collected from members with loans is supposed to be no larger than what will cover the co-op’s expenses.

-The covered expenses also enable both savers and borrowers to have free checking accounts, free debit cards, free credit cards, and many other free or lesser-fee services.
+The covered expenses also enable both savers and borrowers to have free checking accounts, no annual fee debit and credit cards, and many other free or lesser fee services.
 Many countries have these same co-op type institutions; they are just called by different names.

 About Credit Union Membership